fireae/Split_Merge_table_recognition/README.md

 where the `h_matrix` indicates where the cells should be merged with it's right neighborhood, `v_matrix` indicates where the cells should be merged with it's bottom neighborhood, check more detail from the original paper, `h_matrix` and `v_matrix` are `R`  and `D` in that paper.

+There are two scripts in `data_util` folder to generate training data.

 **Training**

 <u>Train Split model :</u>